nicolewang12/DS/README.md

-# This is a DS practice repo
+This practice session is about developing a regression model to predict Boston real estate pricing.